Join Us

 Real World Example

-MCU based approach: Uses a mixture of analog components and digital IC’s.
-The MCU controls the analog blocks and the IC’s.
+MCU-based approach: Utilized a combination of analog components and digital ICs.
+The MCU controlled the analog blocks and ICs.

-MPU based approach: All audio is directly fed into the MPU, which handles all mixing and filtering.
-The audio stream is then output from the MPU.
+MPU-based approach: All audio was fed directly into the MPU, which managed all mixing and filtering.
+The output was then processed by the MPU.

-While both of these approaches would work, there are some pretty massive differences between them.
+Both approaches would work, but there were significant differences between them.

 Microprocessor Solution